 Storage of and access to physical databases including indexing, hashing, and range accesses.
 Relational data models, database design principles, query languages, query optimization, transaction processing and recovery techniques.
 Object-oriented and distributed databases.

-There will be at least 12 weekly homeworks (through HackerRank).
+There will be at least 12 weekly homeworks (through Mimir).
 The homeworks are intended to be straightforward if you have done the projects and done the lectures.
 Only your top 10 homework scores will count toward your final grade; all others will be dropped.
-The counted scores will each be worth 2 points for a total of 20% of your final grade.
+The counted scores will each be worth 20 points for a total of 20% of your final grade.
 Homeworks are always due the Thursday after they are assigned at 10pm.
-Not submitting your homework on time will result in zero points for that assignment.
+Not submitting your homework on time may result in zero points for that assignment.

-If, however, you do hand in a project late, you will lose one point (of the 10 points it is worth) per day.
-No project will be accepted more than four days late so that solutions can be made available.
+If you do hand in a project late, you will 10% of the project's points per day.
+No project will be accepted more than 2 days late so that solutions can be made available.

 Those who participate in class provide us with another source of information as to how well they are learning the material, and how much effort they are putting into the course.
 We can use this information to help counterbalance a difficulty with exams or projects.
 Let's have an active class!
 Class participation will never harm your grade; always ask any questions you may have about the material.
 We strongly encourage students to ask and answer each others questions on Piazza.
 Although there aren't points associated with participation in this class, providing helpful answers on Piazza or giving constructive criticism on the class can improve your grade.
 Once initial grades are assigned, participation can boost grades up one step (that is, one-half letter grade or 0.5 on a 4-point scale).
 If your grade is borderline, we may consider your participation to sway our decision to your advantage.